 How I do choose between one-on-one counselling and group therapy?

-Only you will know what is right for you at this point in your life.
+Only you will know what is best for you.
 Participating in either individual counselling or group therapy will significantly help you to develop the calm mind, resilient spirit and renewed sense of wellbeing that we all seek.
 Sometimes, it can be helpful to combine the two options in order to reinforce and strengthen your resolve to make the necessary changes to get the life you want.

 How do I know if I need counselling?